AdobeDocs/experience-manager-65.de-DE/help/forms/using/admin-help/strategy-backup-restore-clustered-environment.md

 ---
-title: Strategie für Sicherung und Wiederherstellung in einer Clusterumgebung
+title: Strategie für Sicherung und Wiederherstellung in einer Cluster-Umgebung
 seo-title: Strategy for backup and restore in a clustered environment
 description: Wenn in Ihrer AEM Forms-Implementierung zusätzliche benutzerdefinierte Daten in einer anderen Datenbank gespeichert werden, müssen Sie eine Strategie zum Sichern dieser Daten implementieren und sicherstellen, dass diese mit den AEM Forms-Daten synchronisiert bleiben.
 seo-description: If your AEM forms implementation stores additional custom data in a different database, you must implement a strategy to back up this data ensuring that it remains in sync with the AEM forms data.